mohammadazam7/ai_multimodal_assistant/README.md

 - Real-time status updates
 - Responsive design
 ### Project Structure

-- the design of tthe
+- the design of the project